Doylestown Hospital: Doylestown Hospital and Doylestown Health: 1957–2025

+The Cardiovascular & Critical Care Pavilion provided additional 58 beds to the hospital.

 Doylestown Hospital suspended elective care in response to the COVID-19 pandemic.
 By 2023, Doylestown Health had accumulated US$222 million in long-term debt, US$70 million of which stemmed from losses incurred due to the pandemic.
 Moody's Ratings and S&P Global Ratings assigned "extremely low credit ratings" to the health system due to depleting financial reserves.
 In an effort to reduce its debt, Doylestown Health sold Pine Run to Presbyterian Senior Living for US$80.6 million in 2023.
 During the 2024 fiscal year, it reported US$466.8 million in revenue (improved from US$417.9 million in 2023) and a net operating loss of US$−8.1 million (improved from US$−19.2 million in 2023).

 Penn Medicine Doylestown Hospital: 2025–present

 The University of Pennsylvania Health System (UPHS) acquired Doylestown Health on April 1, 2025, renaming it Penn Medicine Doylestown Health.
 Doylestown Hospital—then a 245-bed teaching hospital—became the seventh hospital in the UPHS network, as Penn Medicine Doylestown Hospital.
 UPHS assumed responsibility of some of its US$163 million long-term debt that it had outstanding by 2025.